Anti-anxiety meds contribute to overdose deaths every year

 How benzodiazepines can help—or harm

-Benzodiazepines are sedatives and tranquilizers that work quickly to relieve symptoms of anxiety.
-They are supposed to be prescribed for just a few weeks at the lowest possible dose for severe anxiety or insomnia.
-In reality, though, they are often prescribed more liberally and for longer periods than those guidelines suggest.
-This is a problem because benzodiazepines are addictive if you take them chronically.
+In reality, however, they are often prescribed more liberally and for longer periods than those guidelines suggest.
+This is a problem, because benzodiazepines are highly addictive.
 It’s easy to become hooked on their effects, and the body develops a tolerance to the drugs over time.

-“These medications are very effective, but only when used appropriately, for a short time and as needed instead of, ‘Oh, I don’t want to deal with this, let me take some meds,’” Gelfand says.
+“These medications are very effective, but only when used appropriately, for a short time and as needed instead of, ‘Oh, I don’t want to deal with this, let me take some meds,’” Dr. Gelfand says.
 “The underlying problems won’t go away by putting on a Band-Aid, which is what benzodiazepines are.
 They’re for improving symptoms.”

 Deadly combinations